 Q: How do I sign up?

-A: Once you have qualified, you can register here.
-Once you have registered, we’ll send you instructions and an invoice for how to submit payment.
+A: Once you have qualified, you can register and pay for IGC here.

 Generalities